hkevin01/ccps-webui/docs/spring-ecosystem.md

 ### How Spring Security Works in Our Project

-In the CLR WebUI project, Spring Security:
+In the CCPS WebUI project, Spring Security:

 1. Secures REST endpoints based on roles and permissions
 2. Manages user authentication (likely JWT-based for API access)